CanC-Code/YK/content/gallery/content.md

-Browse our complete portfolio of property maintenance, landscaping, and reclamation projects.
-Click on any image below to launch the full-screen gallery viewer, where you can swipe or use your keyboard arrows to navigate through the entire collection.
+Welcome to our visual portfolio.
+Browse our comprehensive collection of property maintenance, landscaping, and reclamation projects.
+Click on any image below to launch the full-screen gallery viewer, where you can swipe or use your keyboard arrows to easily navigate through the entire collection.

 ---